 SGT Jason R. Harkins — Posthumous Silver Star for actions during the May 6, 2007 engagement in Baqubah in which he was killed.
 Additional Silver Star recipients from the battalion are being documented.

-Multiple soldiers across all three deployments received the Bronze Star with "V" device for valor in combat.
+Multiple soldiers across all four deployments received the Bronze Star with "V" device for valor in combat.
 A complete roster is being compiled from unit records and veteran accounts.

 Several soldiers were wounded across multiple deployments, earning more than one Purple Heart: